cswartzvi/hamilton/basics.md

-# Hamilton Basics
+# Apache Hamilton Basics

-There are two parts to Hamilton:
+There are two parts to Apache Hamilton:

-1. Hamilton Functions.
+1. Apache Hamilton Functions.

-   Hamilton Functions are what you, the end user write.
+   Apache Hamilton Functions are what you, the end user write.

-2. Hamilton Driver.
+2. Apache Hamilton Driver.

-   Once you've written your functions, you will need to use the Hamilton Driver to build the DAG and orchestrate execution.
+   Once you've written your functions, you will need to use the Apache Hamilton Driver to build the DAG and orchestrate execution.

 Let's dive deeper into these parts below, but first a word on terminology.

-We use the following terms interchangeably, e.g. a ____ in Hamilton is ... :
+We use the following terms interchangeably, e.g. a ____ in Apache Hamilton is ... :

 * column
 * variable